 Smith Publicity has been fortunate for the last twenty-five years to have the advantage of working with global databases and effectively using this tool to be able to forge wonderful relationships with media contacts around the world.

-But before I jump into the benefits of working and building relationships through the use of media databases, I’d love to give you a very brief history on how they came to be.
+But before I jump into the benefits of working and building relationships through the use of media databases, I’d love to give you a very brief history of how they came to be.

 I remember when I first started my career in public relations almost twenty years ago, flipping through page after page of those books to build my media contact lists.
 It was daunting and slow.
 A major downside was those books, we quickly learned, would rapidly become dated as media professionals would often retire or switch jobs or roles, sometimes more than once a year.
 It made it hard to forge long-term relationships with the media and as the databases only came out once a year we had to wait 365 days to learn about new media contacts and current job changes.

-So it was with much excitement (and a big sigh of relief) when the first online media database was created in the mid 2000’s – thousands of media contacts around the world available at the click of a button, able to be updated in real time and allowing us to connect more authentically with these valuable resources.
-It also, for the first time, provided us with even more room to secure detail and background on the media that wasn’t found in the books and allowed us to tailor our pitches even that more robustly.
+So it was with much excitement (and a big sigh of relief) when the first online media database was created in the mid-2000s – thousands of media contacts around the world available at the click of a button, able to be updated in real-time and allowing us to connect more authentically with these valuable resources.
+It also, for the first time, provided us with even more room for security detail and background on the media that wasn’t found in the books and allowed us to tailor our pitches even more robustly.